jamonholmgren/ProMotion/README.md

 end
 ```

-View items can be bound to events (like jQuery) and run methods or run a block.
+View components can be bound to events (like jQuery) and run methods or run a block.

 ```ruby
 # settings_pushed is executed when the button is tapped